 - i. the Board and its committees are able to carry on their business independently of the individual interests of EICR; - ii. the constitutional documents of the Company are not changed in such a way which would be inconsistent with the Relationship Agreement; - iii. all transactions between the Group and EICR (or its affiliates) are on a normal commercial basis and concluded at arm's length; - iv.
-EICR shall not: - (i) exercise the voting rights attaching to its Ordinary Shares; or so as (a) to appoint any person who is connected to EICR to the Board if, as a direct consequence of such appointment, the number of persons connected to EICR appointed to the Board would exceed the number of independent Directors appointed to the Board, unless such appointment(s) has been previously approved by the nomination committee of the Board constituted by a majority of independent Directors; or (b) to remove any independent Director from the Board, unless such removal has previously been recommended by a majority of the independent Directors, excluding the independent Director in question; or (c) to cancel the Admission, unless the cancellation has previously been recommended by a majority of the independent Directors; and v. certain restrictions are put in place to prevent interference by the Shareholder with the business of the Company.
+EICR shall not: - (i) exercise the voting rights attaching to its Ordinary Shares; or - (ii) procure that the voting rights attaching to its Ordinary Shares be exercised, so as (a) to appoint any person who is connected to EICR to the Board if, as a direct consequence of such appointment, the number of persons connected to EICR appointed to the Board would exceed the number of independent Directors appointed to the Board, unless such appointment(s) has been previously approved by the nomination committee of the Board constituted by a majority of independent Directors; or (b) to remove any independent Director from the Board, unless such removal has previously been recommended by a majority of the independent Directors, excluding the independent Director in question; or (c) to cancel the v. certain restrictions are put in place to prevent interference by the Shareholder with the business of the Company.